saurabhaga/Spring-CloudNative-Microservices/README.md

 - Eureka server (service discovery)
 - Spring Cloud Gateway (API Gateway)
 - Maven (Dependency Management)

-This project is developed during the tough time of COVID19 where I thought it will be very helpful for students and young professional to learn microservices develoment using Spring Boot.

-**Overview**
+- Spring tool Suite (IDE, you can chose any of your choice)

+This project is developed with the intention to help students, developers and young professionals understand the concept practically in the simplest way.

+**Project Overview**
 Set of cloud native API(s) has  been created considering simplest use case of hospital.
 Total of 6 API(s) are developed.

 **Database Design**